A Global Spacetime Optimization Approach to the Real-Space Time-Dependent Schr\"odinger Equation: Conclusion

 In this work, we introduced \textbf{FASTNet}, a neural-network framework for solving the TDSE in continuous real space.
 By treating time as an explicit network input and formulating the TDSE as a global spacetime optimization problem, FASTNet provides a complementary route to traditional stepwise propagation methods.
 The antisymmetric neural ansatz ensures fermionic antisymmetry, while the pretraining strategy enables accurate long-time simulations.

 We validated FASTNet on a hierarchy of benchmarks, from a 1D harmonic oscillator and interacting fermions in a 1D harmonic trap to the 3D hydrogen atom and a laser-driven H$_2$ molecule.
-Across these increasingly complex systems, FASTNet consistently reproduced analytic or high-level correlated reference results, capturing both smooth orbital dynamics and correlation-induced interference effects beyond mean-field descriptions.
+Across these increasingly complex systems, FASTNet consistently reproduced analytic or high-level correlated reference results in perturbative and bound-state regimes.
+Furthermore, it successfully captured correlation-induced interference effects beyond mean-field descriptions, although discrepancies remain in highly non-linear regimes where continuum transitions become prominent.

 Looking ahead, we will improve training stability via adaptive spacetime sampling, mitigate error accumulation in long-time propagation, and extend the framework to larger, strongly correlated, and open quantum systems.
-As a future direction, we will also evaluate FASTNet for strong-field ultrafast dynamics.
+Regarding scalability to larger systems, while the network evaluation scales polynomially, practical bottlenecks are expected to arise primarily from MCMC sampling efficiency in high-dimensional configuration space and the increasing complexity of the optimization.
+Addressing these challenges will be a prerequisite for extending the framework to larger systems.
+Furthermore, the current framework employs a fixed spin assignment, which effectively restricts the scope to non-relativistic regimes.
+Extending the method to describe spin-flip dynamics and spin-orbit coupling remains an important goal for generalizing the ansatz.
+On the application side, we will also evaluate FASTNet for strong-field ultrafast dynamics.
 Its global-in-time, real-space, antisymmetric design targets multi-electron correlation beyond mean-field and appears well suited to nonsequential double ionization, multielectron recombination in high-harmonic generation, and photoionization time delays.
-We will investigate ionization modeling, gauge-consistent laser-matter coupling, and extensions beyond the Born-Oppenheimer approximation, with the broader goal of developing a neural-network-based workflow for quantitative ultrafast dynamics.
+We will investigate strategies to extend the ansatz to capture continuum states in ionization modeling, incorporate gauge-consistent laser-matter coupling, and explore extensions beyond the Born-Oppenheimer approximation, with the broader goal of developing a neural-network-based workflow for quantitative ultrafast dynamics.
 Taken together, these efforts position FASTNet as a scalable, expressive, and generalizable tool for real-time quantum dynamics, complementing existing step-by-step approaches and broadening the scope of \textit{ab initio} simulations in quantum chemistry and materials science.